openkfw/TruBudget/email-notification/README.md

 | LOG_LEVEL     | INFO                              | Defines the log output.
 Supported levels are `ERROR`, `WARN`, `INFO`, `DEBUG`                                    |
 | JWT_SECRET    | - (required)                      | A secret of min length of 32 - It is used to verify the JWT_TOKEN sent by users of the email-service endpoints   |

+#### JWT_SECRET
+The JWT_SECRET is shared between Trubudget's blockchain api and email-service.
+The endpoints of the email-service can only be used by providing a valid JWT_TOKEN signed with this JWT_SECRET.
+Since the blockchain is using the notificaiton endpoints and the ui is using the user endpoints the secret has to be shared.

 ## Architecture

 As shown in the architecture section below, a script shall filter every transaction.
 This script is called `multichain-feed` and is part of the mono repository of Trubudget.
 The script filter transactions after notifications and saves them locally named with a timestamp as json files in the `/notifications` folder of the blockchain application.